-This original oil painting, and 52 limited-edition fine art prints are for sale at my Etsy shop RealArtIsBetter.
+The original oil painting sold, but 52 limited-edition prints are for sale at my Etsy shop RealArtIsBetter.

 Thirsty Thursday Beer Painting #106.
 Beet IPA by Bleeding Heart Brewery in Palmer, Alaska.
 By Scott Clendaniel.
 8″x10″, oil on panel.